Listen to Fastmail CEO Bron Gondwana talk about JMAP on the Digital Citizen Podcast

 This represents support for the custom time zone properties and objects of the TaskList, Task and TaskNotification data types and associated API methods.
 The value of this property in the JMAP Session capabilities property and the account’s accountCapabilities property is an empty object.

-For systems that also support JMAP Sharing [@!I-D.ietf-jmap-sharing], the tasks capability is used to indicate that this principal may be used with tasks.
+For systems that also support JMAP Sharing [@!I-D.ietf-jmap-sharing], the tasks capability is used to indicate that this principal may be used with task management.

 Principal Capability urn:ietf:params:jmap:tasks